Benefits Of Cold Brew Coffee And Why It’s Better Than Hot Brew Coffee

 Luckily for everyone, this type of coffee drink is more prevalent every day.
 As a bonus, there are many health benefits of cold brew coffee.
-You can not only get your caffeine fix without overheating, but you can savor your brew, knowing it is good for you.
+You can not only get your caffeine fix without overheating, but you can savour your brew, knowing it is good for you.

 The Science Behind Cold Brew

+You’re probably wondering what cold brew coffee is since you keep hearing about it from your coffee-loving friends lately.
 Cold brewing is not a new phenomenon.
 This method has been around for years but became overshadowed by the faster hot coffee brewing method.
 However, many people are opting for a cold brew for more reasons than the easy-drinking temperature.

 With this style of coffee, the extraction process is different.
 Cold or room temperature water is used to soak coffee grinds.
 From this process, a concentrated liquid forms.
 This liquid is then strained and diluted to create a drinkable cup of cold brew coffee.
 Read our guide on how to make cold brew concentrate for the detailed instructions.